 Printing Aid

 Lecithin (shown in Figure 48) is one the best materials to use as printing aid in the powder recipe.
-This is because it can reduce the dust formation and adhere the grains together during the printing process.
+This is because it has the ability to reduce the dust formation and adhere the grains together during the printing process.
 Furthermore, lecithin only dissolves in water, which is 92.98 percent of the binding agent.
 Although the time of the forming process is very short, the lecithin is still necessary to be used as the printing aid in the powder recipe.
-However, only a little amount of lecithin should be used to prepare the powder[1].
+However, only a small amount of lecithin should be used to prepare the powder[1].